 It didn’t occur to me then to ask my brother what he thought God looked like, what shape He / She / It was.
 But we did talk about it several years later when I was about ten and the concept of the multicoloured lizard was becoming implausible.
 This time my brother suggested that perhaps It was a huge glowing light, radiating warmth, like the sun.

 It’s interesting how young children imagine the things they’ve never seen, like gods and germs, and energy and atoms.
 Or our insides.
 Before I knew what a brain looked like, I used to image it to be a light green, cylindrical spongelike substance.
-(I think perhaps I’d overheard an adult saying my brain was ‘like a sponge’.)
+(I think I must’ve overheard an adult saying that children’s brains were ‘like sponges’.)
 And as a child, I thought everyone imagined these unseen things in the same way, and was often surprised when I learnt what they imagined was something quite different.
 But perhaps adults do this too, take it for granted that when they talk about brains or hearts that the child is imagining the same thing as them, but they almost certainly aren’t.